centrahq/api-documentation/user/pages/03.fe-development/01.fe-elements/docs.md

 }
 ```

 This array is sorted in the order you set in the Centra admin panel.
 Notice that some categories in the array are sub-categories of another category.
 You see this on last two that have the field `inCategory` with the category ID of the category they are a subcategory of.
-Also notice the name array and uri of these, they contain the full name and uri, of the main category and under-categories.
+Also notice the name array and URI of these, they contain the full name and URI, of the main category and under-categories.

 #### Search and filtering

-Checkout API allows you to filter on any of the pre-existing and custom product attributes.
+Checkout API allows you to filter on any of the preexisting and custom product attributes.
 To do that, you need to select them in the Checkout API plugin configuration:

 ![CheckoutFilters](checkout-filters.png)